marsmining/nettyca/README.md

 implement a channel abstraction in conjuction with Netty, it is called [Aleph](https://github.com/ztellman/aleph).
 This library, `nettyca` is tiny and incompletely emulates just one or two specific cases of Aleph's functionality.
-Therefore this library is for someone who might want only want to play with the very latest Netty and core.async libraries, without re-writing the Java interop code to wire them together.
+Therefore this library is only for someone who might want to play with the very latest Netty and core.async libraries, without re-writing the Java interop code to wire them together.

-### Detail
+### Server Detail

 To start an echo server in the repl, follow these steps:

+First load and refer in the `nettyca/core` ns:

     user=> (use 'nettyca.core)
-    DEBUG i.n.u.i.l.InternalLoggerFactory Using SLF4J as the default logging framework DEBUG i.n.c.MultithreadEventLoopGroup -Dio.netty.eventLoopThreads: 16
+    ... log messages omitted ...

 Next define an echo impl as a function which accepts two arguments, the read channel and write channel respectively.